ge9/ExecuteCommand-Pipe/README.md

   - You can edit things in `HKCR`, but you should be aware which of `HKCU` or `HKLM` they come from.
 - If you move the executable file, you should update the path in registry.
 ## Modify the argument
-Once the CLSID is registered, you can append any argument to the default value of `[HKCU or HKLM]\Software\Classes\CLSID\{FFA07888-75BD-471A-B325-59274E73XXXX}`, according to your purpose (see examples below).
+Once the CLSID is registered, you can append any argument to the executable path in `[HKCU or HKLM]\Software\Classes\CLSID\{FFA07888-75BD-471A-B325-59274E73XXXX}\LocalServer32`, according to your purpose (see examples below).

-After the modification, rename "LocalServer32" to any other name and then return it back (this seems the easiest way to reset the cache and apply the change).
+After the modification, rename the "LocalServer32" to any other name and then return it back (this seems the easiest way to reset some cache and apply the change).
 ### Available Options for ExecuteCommandXXXX.exe
-The first character is
+- beginning with `d` or `-` ... for debugging; show the first and last files given and exit (execution through LocalServer32 automatically add "-Embedding" argument, so appending no argument also result in this debug mode).
-- 'd' or '-' ... for debugging; show the first and last files given and exit (execution through LocalServer32 automatically add "-Embedding" argument, so appending no argument also result in this debug mode).
+- `a xxxx commandline` ... runs the given `commandline`, replacing "xxxx" with the list of quoted paths. `xxxx` can be any string that don't include space. `xxxx` can appear any times in `commandline`.
+Note that Windows has 32767 character command line length limit. if `xxxx` begins with the character `h`, the console window will be hidden.
-- 'p' (or other characters) ... it runs the given command (the first 2 characters are ignored).
+- `p commandline` (or other characters) ... runs the given command, passing paths through pipe.  "\n" is appended to each path (including the last one).
-- 'h' ... similar to 'p', but hide the console window.
+- `h commandline` ... similar to `p`, but the console window will be hidden.
 ### Examples
 - For a single directory
   - Open Git Bash